SteeltoeOSS/Documentation/guides/application-configuration/placeholder.md

 _hideTocVersionToggle: true
 ---

+> [!NOTE]
+> This guide applies to Steeltoe v3.
+Please [open an issue](https://github.com/SteeltoeOSS/Documentation/issues/new/choose) if you'd like to help update the content for Steeltoe v4.

 ## Application Configuration Placeholders

 This tutorial takes you through setting up a .NET Core application that uses placeholders for config values.